AdaCore/gpr/doc/__python__/metadata/attributes_introduction.rst

 * **Optional index**

-  If an optional index is allowed in the value of the attribute (both single and list), this is indicated by the words "optional index".
+  If an optional index is allowed in the value of the attribute (both single and list), this is indicated by the words "others index allowed".
+Such definition is used when no other index match.

 * **Indexed attribute**

-  An indexed attribute is indicated by the word "indexed".
+  An indexed attribute is indicated by the word "indexed by ..." followed by the kind of index:

-* **Case-sensitivity of the index**

-  For an indexed attribute, if the index is case-insensitive, this is indicated by the words "case-insensitive index".

-* **File name index**

-  For an indexed attribute, when the index is a file name, this is indicated by the words "file name index".
-The index may or may not be case-sensitive, depending on the platform.

-* **others allowed in index**

-  For an indexed attribute, if it is allowed to use **others** as the index, this is indicated by the words "others allowed".

-  When **others** is used as the index of an indexed attribute, the value of the attribute indexed by **others** is used when no other index would apply.
+  * *language*: the index is a language, case insensitive
+  * *file name*: the index is a simple file name (so without any directory or subdirectory indication).
+  * *source glob*: the index is the simple file name of a source file, or a glob pattern that matches simple file name of several source files.
+The case sensitivity depends on the host.
+  * *source glob or language*: the index is either a source glob or a language (see above the two kind of index).
+  * *unit*: the index is an Ada unit, case insensitive
+  * *string*: the index is a generic case sensitive string
+  * *external reference*: the index is an external reference

-* **configuration concatenable**
+* **Configuration concatenable**

   For a string list attribute, the final value if the attribute is declared in both the configuration project and the user project is the concatenation of the two value, configuration then user.

+* **Inheritance**

+  By default, top-level attribute values are inherited from extended projects if any.
+If not, it is indicated:

+  * *not inherited from extended* when the value is not inherited
+  * *concatenated from extended* when the final value is the concatenation of the list inherited from the extended project and the project's own definition.